Praj-11/ChatBotApplicaton/README.md

 ### Features

-* User can add contact using the contact bar.
+* User can add contacts using the add-contact bar.
 * Keep track of messages send by the user in JSON based object

 ## Development server